What is the Ohio State Academy?

 - July through August - autumn semester orientations (dates to be be determined)

-- Late August - first day of Autumn Semester classes
+- August 25 - first day of Autumn Semester classes

 What are the benefits of enrollment in the Academy?